derrynknife/SurPyval/docs/Conventions.rst

 All functions in surpyval have default handling conditions for c and n.
 That is, if these variables aren't passed, it is assumed that there was one observation and it was a failure for every x.

-Surpyval fit() functions use the xcn format.
+Surpyval fit() functions use the xcnt format.
 But the package has handlers for other formats to rearrange it to the needed format.
 Other formats are:

 wranglers for formats: